nosas/blog/toonvision/multiclassification/article.md

 #### Precision, recall, and f1-score

 Using the confusion matrix, we can derive the precision, recall, and F1-score for each class.
-Fortunately, scikit-learn simplified the calculations into a single function call: `classification_report`.
+Fortunately, scikit-learn simplified the calculations into a single function called `classification_report`.

 If you're unfamiliar with these three performance measures, please read my previous article about [performance measures in classification problems][classification_performance_measures].